Is There A Relationship Between Asthma And Sleep Apnea/Snoring?

 Sleep apnea is a condition that causes you to have periods when you stop breathing during sleep.
 These pauses in breathing usually last 10 seconds or longer.
 It is not clear why sleep apnea may occur more often in people with asthma and/or COPD.
 However, you are more at risk if you have severe asthma, are overweight, have nasal congestion, acid reflux and/or use high doses of inhaled corticosteroids.

 Symptoms of asthma occur when the airway becomes inflamed and constricts to make breathing difficult.
 What causes asthma or why incidences of asthma are on the rise is not known, but some have suggested that it could be the result of environmental factors such as an increase in exposure to pollution or indoor allergens.
 Its increase may also be related to the increase in obesity that is simultaneously occurring.

 Sleep apnea can worsen asthma symptoms throughout the day, increase the need for rescue inhalers, and worsen one's quality of life.
 Sleep apnea can be a serious condition by itself.
-In those with moderate to severe sleep apnea who do not get treatment, their risk for hypertension, heart disease and
+In those with moderate to severe sleep apnea who do not get treatment, their risk for hypertension, heart disease, and stroke is increased.

-Your provider will instruct you when to use your rescue inhaler or pursed lip breathing, and what questions to ask yourself about your condition, should you experience any sudden breathlessness.
+Your provider will instruct you when to use your rescue inhaler or pursed-lip breathing, and what questions to ask yourself about your condition, should you experience any sudden breathlessness.
 Also, talk to your health care provider if you have nasal congestion or get heartburn, to get them under better control.
 If you smoke, quitting smoking will not only help your asthma, but the quality of your sleep will also improve.
 Tell your health care provider if you think you may have sleep apnea so that you can be evaluated.
 Sleep apnea is a treatable condition!

 Different studies have definitely shown a link between asthma, sleep apnea, and snoring.
 First of all, if you suffer from asthma, you know that if it’s not well controlled, and even sometimes when it is, you wake up at night with difficulty breathing.
 You may be wheezing and your chest feels very tight.